-At the beginning of this month, the Educational Testing Service (ETS) announced GRE changes–the most drastic in the history of the exam–that will be implemented before its release in 2011, according to the New York Times.
+At the beginning of December 2009, the Educational Testing Service (ETS) announced GRE changes–the most drastic in the history of the exam–that would be implemented before its release in 2011, according to the New York Times.

 Students applying to graduate school in the future will be faced with a slightly different application process than before: a revised, longer version of the Graduate Record Examination (GRE).

 As taking the GRE is required for the admission into most of the nation’s graduate programs, these changes are likely to effect those of you that are bound for graduate school.

 When preparing for the GRE, keep the following impending GRE changes in mind: